danlidennydeng/react-hooks-gopinav/README.md

 The Effect hook let you perform side effects in functional components.

 It is a close replacement for componentDidMount, componentDidUpdate and componentWillUnmount

+It is allowable to use multiple useEffect in one function.